hasan-ismail/openmasjidkiosk/README.md

 ## 🎉 Step 4: Test & Deploy
 1. Run test donations to ensure everything works.
 2. Once verified, set up the device at your masjid and start accepting donations.
+🔧 Troubleshooting

+If you run into issues, here are some common troubleshooting steps:

+🛑 Stripe Reader Not Connecting

+Ensure the Stripe M2 Reader is fully charged.

+Check that Bluetooth is enabled on your Android device.

+Restart both the Stripe M2 Reader and the Android device.

+Make sure the Give A Little app has the necessary permissions (Bluetooth, Location, etc.).

+⚠️ Payments Not Processing

+Verify that your Stripe account is active and properly linked.

+Double-check that the campaign is correctly set up in the Give A Little dashboard.

+Ensure that your internet connection is stable.

+Try reinstalling the Give A Little app if issues persist.

+🔒 Kiosk Mode Not Working

+Ensure that Fully Single App Kiosk is correctly installed and activated.

+Restart the Android device after enabling kiosk mode.

+Check if the app has the required device admin permissions.

 Now you're all set! 🕌✨